ironsmile/euterpe/README.md

 Install
 ======

-The safest route is installing [one of the releases](https://github.com/ironsmile/httpms/releases).
+The safest route is installing [one of the releases](https://github.com/ironsmile/euterpe/releases).

-If you have an already built version (for example `https_1.1.0_linux.tar.gz`) it includes an `install` script which would install Euterpe in `/usr/bin/httpms`.
+If you have an already built version (for example `https_1.1.0_linux.tar.gz`) it includes an `install` script which would install Euterpe in `/usr/bin/euterpe`.
 You will have to uninstall any previously installed versions first.
 An `uninstall` script is provided as well.

-If installing from source running `go install` in the project root directory will compile `httpms` and move its binary in your `$GOPATH`.
+If installing from source running `go install` in the project root directory will compile `euterpe` and move its binary in your `$GOPATH`.
 Releases from `v1.0.1` onward have their go dependencies vendored in.

 If you want to install the latest development version from the `master` branch, you can just run

 ```
-go install github.com/ironsmile/httpms
+go install github.com/ironsmile/euterpe
 ```

 In the root of the project run